 Making jalapeno poppers is not that difficult so long as you have all your ingredients laid out and ready.

-Get started by cutting and seeding your jalapenos.
+Get started by cutting each jalapeño in half lengthwise, and remove the ribs and seeds.
 You can use the red ones if you like, but I used the green kind since their a little milder.

 That's basically all there is to making jalapeno poppers!
-Don't be worried about messing this up because you won't! 🙂
+Don't be worried about messing this up because you won't!
+You got this! 🙂

 Feel free to adjust the amounts of spices for the filling.
 If you'd like them a little more spicy, you can always add a little more cayenne pepper if you like.